f5vmr/svx-nanopi/README.md

 </p>
 <br>The image associated with this repository is found in 'Releases' on the right of this page.
 Simply download the image and install it on a 16 Gb microSD card using an image builder of your choice.<br>
 <p>Here is the link to the download :[https://github.com/f5vmr/svx-nanopi/releases/download/V1.01/svxlink_26.05_armhf.img.gz] </p>
-Under normal circumstances, the image should not need to be unzipped (as also happens with the Raspberry Pi Imager - a raspberry pi image remains zipped.
-The imager unzips it for you.)
+Under normal circumstances, the image should not need to be unzipped (as also happens with the Raspberry Pi Imager 1.9.6 - a raspberry pi image remains zipped.
+The imager unzips it for you.
+Do not use 2.0.7 of the RaspberryPi Imager.)
+<p> This Link is for the RaspberyOS Trixie version of the image. :[https://github.com/f5vmr/svx-nanopi/releases/download/V1.01/svxlink_26.05_nanopi_13.img.gz] The same applies to not unzipping it</p>

 Install into the NanoPi-Neo with the hat in place.
 Follow the instruction with the hat to connect your transceiver or transceivers/repeater hardware.
 The Nanopi-Neo with the HAT requires no other hardware, it has an on-board sound card and GPIOD configuration prepared for this configuration.